androdlang/InfoTicker/README.md

 I've written this library for the Wemos LOLIN32 board, which uses an ESP32 with a SSD1306 OLED display.
 ![GitHub Logo](/images/JLInfoTicker.jpg)

-For live view, see https://youtu.be/L9V65wh85Yk
+For a live view, see https://youtu.be/L9V65wh85Yk

 ## Features